raitucarp/batman-nw/README.md

 Your project dir can be different from your app name in package.json.
 That's why first and second parameter can be different.

+Now you can look at release/your-app-name folder.
+You can run the next step describe [here](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) (Enigma Virtual Box section)

 # But, what about run app when development? #

 You can run it via command line: